Latest News

 SQUEEZED JEN

-Gold held on to its recent gains, trading above $4,200, while government bond benchmarks were quiet, with U.S. 10 year yields at 4.09%, and Germany's 10 year yields at 2.565%.
+Gold held on to its recent gains, trading above $4,200, while government bond benchmarks were slightly weaker, with the U.S. 10 year yields edging higher to 4.10%, and Germany's yields at 2.67%.

 OIL SPILLS

-Hong Kong's Hang Seng fell slightly from its one-month-high, and the Shanghai Composite gained 1% in advance of data on retail sales and credit due later this week.
+Hong Kong's Hang Seng fell slightly from its one-month high, and the Shanghai Composite gained 1% in advance of data on retail sales and credit due later this week.

 (source: Reuters)